-The Technical Panel will attempt to adhere to the sequence of the published

-Meeting notice was posted to the NITC website and Nebraska Public Meeting Calendar on June 3, 2014.
-The agenda was posted to the NITC website on July 3, 2014.
+The Technical Panel will attempt to adhere to the sequence of the published agenda, but reserves the right to adjust the order of items if necessary and may elect to take action on any of the items listed.
+Meeting notice was posted to the NITC website and Nebraska Public Meeting Calendar on August 5, 2014.
+The agenda was posted to the NITC website on September 5, 2014 and revised on September 7, 2014.
 Nebraska Open Meetings Act